 RightEye: What do you like about RightEye and their Sensorimotor Exam?

 Dr. Smithson: First, I like that the Sensorimotor System is portable with a small footprint, which means it is easy to fit into our space and mobile if we need to bring it to the patient.
 Second, it’s very quick, easy-to-use, and automated.
 We are now testing all patients from age 5 to 55.
 Lastly, I really like that it has the data and science to support the outcomes to help our patients.
-Their database contains more than 145 billion eye tracking data points, and they recently surpassed 4 million patient tests administered, which helps give a more accurate understanding of the results.
+They recently surpassed 4 million patient tests administered, which helps give a more accurate understanding of the results.
 With RightEye, we can identify things we might not find in the traditional “follow my finger” test.

 RELATED POST: [INFOGRAPHIC] Automated Sensorimotor Facts